Tamburasca/HarpsichordTuning/README.md

 derived from the computed base frequency and inharmonicity coefficient when applying (2).

-The hotkeys ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the slice shift, whereas ctrl-n and ctrl-m diminish and increase the maximum frequency displayed.
+The hotkey ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the slice shift, whereas ctrl-n (alt-n) and ctrl-m (alt-m) diminish and increase the maximum (minimum) frequency that is displayed.

 On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.